IBM/data-prep-kit/data-processing-lib/doc/launcher-options.md

-# Framework options
+# Launcher Command Line Options
-A number of command line options are available when running a transform.
+A number of command line options are available when launching a transform.

-The following is a current --help output (a work in progress):
+The following is a current --help output (a work in progress) for the `NOOPTransform` (note the --noop_sleep_sec option):

 ```
 usage: noop_implementation.py [-h] [--run_locally RUN_LOCALLY]